-The incremental recovery strategy, outlined in the research project La Cittadella di Alessandria_Scenari di riuso adattivo, developed in 2017 by the Department of architecture and Design of the Politecnico di Torino on assignment for Company of San Paolo, starts redefining the boundaries and possibilities of reuse of this resistant to changes, deeply isolated, disused and oversized architecture.
-The identification of three landscapes dealing with the Cittadella and of eight environments help to establish a first hierarchy of the 26 buildings inside and unveiled the latent potentialities of a unitary but internally complex and heterogeneous building.
+The incremental recovery strategy, outlined in the research project La Cittadella di Alessandria_Scenari di riuso adattivo (Adaptive Reuse Scenarios for the Cittadella of Alessandria), developed in 2017 by the Department of Architecture and Design of the Polytechnic University of Turin on assignment for Compagnia di San Paolo, begins to redefine the boundaries and possibilities of reuse of this architecture that is resistant to change, deeply isolated, disused and oversized.
+The identification of three Cittadella landscapes and eight environments helps to establish an initial hierarchy of the 26 buildings inside and unveil the latent potentialities of a unitary but internally complex and heterogeneous building.
 The resulting image revealed an unclear spatial complexity, potentially able to house extremely different activities.
-The research has identified a first abacus of flexible infrastructural devices that become the heart of a strategy aimed at minimally, almost light, intervention on historical artefacts, still able to immediately reactivate the Cittadella making it safe and usable.
+The research identified an initial chart of flexible infrastructure devices that form the heart of a strategy aimed at minimal, almost light, intervention on historical artefacts that is still able to immediately reactivate the Cittadella, making it safe and usable.

 The Citadel of Alessandria is a Savoy fortress that has survived undamaged.
 Until 2007 the Citadel was a military garrison but today it is part of the property of the Ministero dei Beni e delle Attività Culturali e del Turismo – Soprintendenza Belle Arti e Paesaggio delle province di Alessandria, Asti, Biella, Cuneo, Novara, V.C.O. e Vercelli – interested in its cultural preservation and valorisation.At the beginning of ‘90s and before its dismantling, Government, Piedmont Region, Province of Alessandria and City of Alessandria launched a series of administrative and research initiatives aimed at enhancing the Citadel because of its relevant cultural value.
 Despite the efforts, the outcomes were not successful and the Citadel, emptied of all its original activities, seemed destined to an unstoppable decline: the season of the investments in lighthouse assets, such as the Reggia of Venaria Reale, was over.
 The main cause of the failure of these attempts is the interpretation of the Citadel as a unitary inviolable system.
 All the hypotheses of new uses and economic interventions crashed into the oversized dimension of the site.
 In parallel, spontaneously the Citadel has become a place where people love spending their free time.
 In 2012 it became a FAI Place of the heart and today some cultural activities and events have found place giving new life to these abandoned spaces.
 In 2016, MIBACT took over the ownership of the area and the process of renovation had a turning point: the new objective was no more the identification of a new use for the Citadel but its preservation through focused and efficient interventions of safeguard and restoration.